sachinsawant71/npm-mjml-email-template/README.md

-# Politis MJML email templates
+# NPM MJML email template

 This is a simple project to scaffold an email template from an MJML code.